 |4||60.0% or higher||110% or higher|

 |1||19.9% and below||Below 90%|

 Advanced Placement Data (AP): Teachers teaching an Advanced Placement course have the option of using AP data in place of NWEA data.
 Data scores for AP will be computed as follows:

 Beebee factors are included in teacher evaluations.
-These factors include: pedagogical skills, knowledge of subject area, classroom management, manner and efficacy of disciplining students, rapport with parents and students, ability to withstand the train of teaching, and attendance and punctuality.
+These factors include: pedagogical skills, knowledge of subject area, classroom management, manner and efficacy of disciplining students, rapport with parents and students, ability to withstand the strain of teaching, and attendance and punctuality.
 An overall score of satisfactory or unsatisfactory is given to teachers based on the Beebee factors.
 A teacher receiving an “unsatisfactory” rating in Beebee factors shall not receive higher than “minimally effective” on his or her overall evaluation.
 In addition, Beebee factor scores will be used in determining layoffs.

 The scores received from the Danielson Observation Tool, in combination with the teacher’s data and the Beebee Factors, is what is used to determine a final, overall evaluation score.
 An example of a final evaluation cover sheet that outlines all components of the evaluation can be found here.